 San Pedro has a brother called San Pablo, which you can see at the main photo of this page, on the right side.
 San Pablo has 6.092 meters high, confirmed by the project 6000 de Chile, financed by the Banco de Chile.

 It's not a technical mountain, just walk up.
 But the altitude itself is the bigger problem you have to overcome, since the summit is at 6.145m.
-Aldo, if you have a good time to acclimatize, i'm sure you won't have any problem.
+Even so, if you have a good time to acclimatize, i'm sure you won't have any problem.

 The volcano has two summits, one non active (highest) and another one, active, which is lower about 200 meters and liberates gases and smoke all day long, non stop, 24/7.